 Actual RPM's must be set and verified with a tachometer or strobe light.
-Refer to Appendices A and B for basic unit fan RPM.
-Refer also to "Airflow" section of this manual.
 With disconnect switch open, disconnect thermostat wires from terminals Y and W. This will prevent heating and mechanical cooling from coming on.
 Place a jumper wire across terminals R and G at TB1 terminal block.
 Close disconnect switch; evaporator fan motor will operate so RPM can be checked.